BobD/kabem/README.md

 ###What does kaBEM do for you?

 kaBEM uses your initial HTML file with BEM classes to scaffold out a handy SASS folder structure to start working on.
 Each Block or Element get's it's own folder, and inside that is a seperate SASS file for Block/Element and modifier CSS.
 Each new Modifier BEM class you add get's translated into a separate HTML for easy testing.

-The kaBEM Grunt environment has all standard niceties like ~~validation~~, ~~minimizing~~, local servers and file change watches.
-And you can add your own specific tasks of course
+And the kaBEM Grunt environment has all standard niceties like ~~validation~~, ~~minimizing~~, local servers and file change watches.
+And you can add your own specific tasks of course.

-/* TODO
+TODO
 * Add CSS validation, UglifyCSS and unCSS
 * Add HTML validation
 * Add GIT Hooks for CSS/HTML validation before deploy